shadowga/website/_docs/3/b-buildmanage.md

    <br>
    For example, if you don't want any TNT to come back during a rollback, you can use `e:46`.
    <br>
-   You can specify multiple items just like the above peri
+   You can specify multiple items just like the above perimeter.